fbpx

 What is ad tracking

-Ad tracking by definition involves collecting and recording accurate data to measure and evaluate a campaign’s performance.
-The data acquired by utilizing ad tracking methods allow marketers to analyze campaigns to determine what works and what could work better.
+The data acquired by utilizing ad tracking methods allows marketers to analyze campaigns to determine what works and what could work better.

 • How many views did the ad receive?